microsoft/satellite-imagery-labeling-tool/README.md

 This is a lightweight web-interface for creating and sharing vector annotations over satellite/aerial imagery scenes.

 Users can select a class from the class list, add polygon and point label annotations over the imagery, then download the layer of annotations as a GeoJSON file that can be easily integrated with other GIS workflows.
-See the screenshot below for an example:
+See the [live demo](https://satelliteimagerydemostg.z5.web.core.windows.net/) or screenshot below for an example:

 <p align="center">
     <img src="images/example_screenshot.jpg" width="800"/>
 </p>

+## Demo

+There is a demo running the `example.json` file [here](https://satelliteimagerydemostg.z5.web.core.windows.net/).

 ## Configuration file format